Federated Two Stage Decoupling With Adaptive Personalization Layers: Experiments

 \subsubsection{Models}

 Two types of neural network models are selected as the global model used in our proposed FedTSDP.
-One is a simple convolutional neural network (CNN) consisting of a convolutional layer with a $3 \times 3$ kernel and 32 output channels, followed by another convolutional layer with a $3 \times 3$ kernel and 64 output channels.
+One is a convolutional neural network (CNN) with two convolutional layers: one is a convolutional layer with a $3 \times 3$ kernel and 32 output channels, followed by another convolutional layer with a $3 \times 3$ kernel and 64 output channels.
 It further includes two fully connected layers, the first with 512 neurons and the second with 10 neurons.
 Additionally, two dropout layers are incorporated with dropout ratios of 0.25 and 0.5, respectively.

 The other one is a more deeper ResNet18.
 It consists of one convolutional layer with a $3 \times 3$ kernel and 64 output channels, followed by a batch normalization layer \cite{pmlr-v37-ioffe15}.
 It is then followed by four BasicBlock structures, each of which comprises two groups of $3 \times 3$ convolutional layers and two batch normalization layers.
 Finally, fully connected layers are appended after the last BasicBlock.